 Students must submit an application for degree/certificate early in the semester in which they plan to graduate.
 This application must be completed with the student's academic advisor.
 Applications for degree/certificate are available at each campus location.
 When students apply for their degree, their work is evaluated by the criteria in place at the start of their work towards that degree.
-SCS updates programs periodically; changes in our curriculum go into effect for students who start the program the following semester.
+SoPA updates programs periodically; changes in our curriculum go into effect for students who start the program the following semester.
 If you are concerned that a change in our curriculum will affect your degree requirements, or if you would like to take advantage of such changes, contact your advisor.

 To receive an associate degree, the student must complete all program requirements and have at least a 2.0 cumulative grade-point average.

 To receive a first baccalaureate degree from SoPA, students must have a minimum of 120 credits of passing work, as follows: